Filters Filters — How Long to Run Your Pool Pump and Filter Daily - Complete Guide

-How Long to Run Pool Filter Daily - Complete Guide
+How Long to Run Your Pool Pump and Filter Daily - Complete Guide

 How many hours should I run my pool filter each day?

-I'm trying to figure out the right schedule for running our pool filter.
+Every pool season I feel like an idiot asking this, but I genuinely have no idea how many hours my filter should actually be running daily.
 My kids swim almost every day during summer, and I want to make sure the water stays clean and safe for them.
 I've heard different opinions - some neighbors say they run theirs 24/7, while others only run it a few hours.

 I'm worried about under-filtering and having bacteria or algae grow, but I also don't want to waste electricity if it's not necessary.
 Our pool gets heavy use with the kids and their friends, plus we've had some really hot weather lately.
 What's the right balance for daily filter runtime to keep the water properly clean?